Distinctive pupil and microsaccade-rate signatures in self-recognition: Introduction

 \section{Introduction}

 Eye movements are an essential component of visual perception.
 Easy to observe are rapid eye movements (saccades) that generate sequences of gaze shifts and periods of relative rest (fixations) that give rise to the eye's trajectory during scene exploration \citep{Henderson2003} or everyday activities.
-In the laboratory, we can also investigate, microscopic eye movements that occur involuntarily during fixations: microsaccades and changes in pupil size.
+In the laboratory, we can also investigate microscopic eye movements that occur during fixations: microsaccades and changes in pupil size.
 Here we investigate how both systems are influenced by face recognition.

 Microsaccades are generated by the same machinery of extraocular muscles that drive gaze shifts.
 These small-amplitude fixational eye movements share their kinematic relations with larger saccades \citep{Bahill1975}.
 Microsaccades are distinguished from the larger saccades primarily by their size \citep[but not exclusively, see][]{Mergenthaler2010}, typically <1$^\circ$ of visual angle.
-During fixations, they serve vital functions for visual processing, e.g., counteracting perceptual fading \citep{MartinezConde2004}.
+During fixations, they serve vital functions for visual processing, e.g., counteracting perceptual fading \citep{MartinezConde2004}, and support visual exploration at the foveal scale \citep{Shelchkova2019}.
+Microsaccades were initially defined as involuntary motor behavior \citep{Ratliff1950} during steady fixation, but during high-acuity tasks microsaccades might be better described as primarily involuntary with voluntary components \citep{Sinn2016,Willeke2019}.

 The second type of investigated eye movement, pupil dilation, driven by intraocular muscles and primarily adapts pupil size to the surrounding illumination (pupillary light reflex or PLR) \citep{Mathot2018}.
 Both microsaccades and pupil dilation are modulated by ongoing cognitive \citep{Engbert2006a} and emotional processing \citep{Hess1960,Winterson1976}.
 In the current study we set out to investigate how the recognition of unfamiliar and familiar faces--including one's own face--affects microsaccades and pupil size.

+Face recognition is tightly coupled to visual, cognitive and affective processing.
+Evidence from the literature suggests that faces are processed in the visual system by unique, specialized cognitive and neural mechanisms \citep{McKone2005, Yin1969} in the fusiform gyrus of the inferior temporal (IT) cortex \citep{Kanwisher1997} and in prefrontal cortex \citep{Rolls2005}.
+Response latency for face-sensitive cells in IT cortex is reported to be between 50~ms \citep{Sugase1999} and 160~ms \citep{Perrett1982}.
+Moreover, recent findings highlight the role of the superior colliculus (SC) in detecting objects, including faces, at very early stages of visual processing.
+SC neurons respond robustly to facial stimuli and face-like patterns as little as 50 ms after stimulus onset \citep{Nguyen2012, Nguyen2014, Nguyen2016}.
+Specifically, \citet{Bogadhi2023} showed that SC neurons exhibit immediate visual bursts that differentiate objects from non-objects, pointing toward its role in rapid, coarse visual categorization.